 The basic idea of the landscape unit is that it reflects a set of characteristics which, taken together, constitute a natural process.
 The soils, hydrology, wildlife, vegetation, and land forms are interrelated as a functional unit.
 The landscape units provide a framework for development that is, in part, based on the land's capability and capacity.
 Each piece of land is in a landscape unit.
 The landscape units which occur in the Seaside Rural planning area (Figure 1) are Marine Terrace, Alluvial Lowlands and Uplands, Basaltic Lowlands and Highlands, and Headlands and Points.
-Map 2 shows their locations in the Seaside Rural planning area.
-These designations and locations, which were identified in the late 1970s, should be reviewed by DOGAMI to verify the locations.
+Map 1 shows their locations in the Seaside Rural planning area.